Glossary

 What type of real property qualifies for a 1031 exchange?

-• Land, and improvements to land, are property that qualifies for a 1031 exchange.
-The term improvements to land means inherently permanent structures like buildings and the structural components of inherently permanent structures such as walls, floors, and ceilings.
+- Land — and improvements to land — is property that qualifies for a 1031 exchange.
+The term “improvements to land” means inherently permanent structures like buildings and the structural components of inherently permanent structures such as walls, floors, and ceilings.

-• Water and the air space over (“superjacent” to) land are eligible for a 1031 exchange (e.g., boat slips at a marina).
+- Water and the air space over it — “superjacent” — are eligible for a 1031 exchange.
+An example would be boat slips at a marina.

-• Unsevered natural products of land can also qualify for a 1031 exchange.
-Unsevered natural products of land include things like growing crops and timber, mines, wells, and other natural deposits.
+- Unsevered natural products of land can also qualify for a 1031 exchange.
+Qualified areas include things like growing crops and timber, mines, wells, and other natural deposits.
 Natural products like crops, timber, water, ores, and minerals will no longer qualify for a 1031 exchange once they’re severed or removed from the land.

 The 1031 exchange regulations provide additional definitions and examples of qualifying real property.

-• A sale of a property for cash and reinvestment of the proceeds like-kind property.
-In order to qualify as a 1031 exchange, the sale and purchase must be steps in an integrated plan, not independent transactions.
+- A property sold for cash, including transactions where the sale proceeds are reinvested in like-kind property.
+To qualify as a 1031 exchange, the sale and purchase must be stepped in an integrated plan, not independent transactions

-• Interests in a partnership (other than a publicly traded partnership).
+- Interests in a partnership, with the exception of a publicly traded partnership

 Do intangible interests qualify for a 1031 exchange?